san99tiago/aws-multi-agent-fsi-workshop/content/02-theory/02-agents/index.en.md

 - Collaboration between specialized agents through orchestration
 - Coordinated task distribution
-- Example: Complete banking system with supervisor and specialized agents
+- Example: troubleshooting supervisor assistant that is able to interact with multiple specialized agents

 ## High-Level Architecture of an Agentic System in Bedrock 🏗️